GuidanceMantras/GuidanceMantras/README.md

 - Be aware of provokers in life
 - Be aware that if something goes wrong in life, it would be very difficult to fix/get back to post incident.
 Therefore, be careful about your actions and decision in your life always.
 - Learn to control your mind whole day and each day until your achieve something in your life and even after also
+- Read Bhagavad gita, which teaches about process
 ### Family
 - Family is everything in life such as parents, sisters, brothers